stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 _Describe how resizeWindow would be handled if the aggregated responsibility strategy is chosen._

 Since `ViewPort` aggregates the responsibility of `resizeWindow`, that method should part of the `ViewPort` class.

+### Distributed Responsibility Quiz

+_Describe how resizeWindow would be handled if the distributed responsibility strategy is chosen._

+`resizeWindow` can turn into a utility method called by any class since resizing the window can be the responsibility of any of the main components for a distributed system.